tpalus/ubml/README.md

 - **Diagramming tools** present blank canvases with no guidance
 - **Workshop notes** can't be validated, connected, or processed

-UBML solves this by treating business understanding as code - structured, validated, version-controlled and designed for AI assistance.
+UBML solves this by treating business understanding as code—structured, validated, version-controlled, and designed for AI assistance.

 ---